hare1039/iwara-dl/README.md

 Why I rewrite this downloader?
 I just figure out that `selenium` is toooooo slow and `Requests` or `urllib3` from python3 are so hard to write comparing to `curl`

+# *Due to Recent Iwara website update, This repo can only download public videos for now.*
+All the internal API changed, so I need to rewrite all other features like login, download users, download playlist.
+Please check later for the updated features.

 # Dependency
 ```
 bash